 There’s no denying the possibilities are great with the Vegas team.
-While they made it to the finals in 2018, they didn’t get past the first round of the playoffs in 2019.
+While they made it to the finals two years ago, they didn’t get past the first round of the playoffs last year.
 I can’t discount how strong we’ve been either, since I joined my team here in Dallas.
-Even though we didn’t make the playoffs in 2018, we made it to the second round of the playoffs last year.
+Even though we didn’t make the playoffs two years ago, we made it to the second round of the playoffs last year.
 Call it a hunch, but something in my gut tells me our chances to go all the way to the finals this year are better than ever.

 “Edward, I know what you’re going to say, and I’m begging you, don’t shut this down.
 This isn’t like when Calgary, Nashville, or even Buffalo expressed interest in working out a trade for you.
 This is Vegas, man.
 It could be your last chance at jumping in with a team with all the pieces in place to get to the finals.
 You’re in a great position, but if you turn this down, my sources say they’re going to approach Chicago with this deal and for Liam.
 You know, the losing goaltender from last night.”